What is Morphological Segmentation?

 Stemming: Stemming reduces words to their base or root form by removing prefixes and suffixes.
 This helps collate variations of the same word to a standard form, improving text analysis tasks such as document retrieval or clustering.
 Popular stemming algorithms include Porter Stemmer, Snowball Stemmer, and Lancaster Stemmer.

 Lemmatization: Lemmatization goes beyond stemming by reducing words to their dictionary form or lemma.
 This involves considering the word’s morphological context and part-of-speech (POS) information to generate the canonical form.
-Lemmatization results in more linguistically accurate representations of words, which is beneficial for tasks like natural language understanding and information retrieval.
+Lemmatization yields more linguistically accurate representations of words, which is beneficial for tasks such as natural language understanding and information retrieval.

 Morphological Analysis: In languages with rich morphological structures, morphological analysis tools can decompose words into their constituent morphemes.
 These tools typically rely on morphological dictionaries or finite-state transducers to analyze word forms and identify morphological components such as stems, prefixes, suffixes, and inflectional or derivational affixes.